chanzuckerberg/czi-oss-training/02-participating-in-oss/OSS-journey-activity.md

 ## Learning Objectives 🧠

-We hope by this point you feel inspired, motivated, and even more curious about the opportunity to contribute to open-source projects.
+We hope by this point you feel inspired, motivated, and even more curious about the opportunity to contribute to open source projects.
 This activity is designed to:

 - Help you reflect on your journey with open source and identify the next steps you want to take